Zimbabwe Cricket: History

+Early years

+Following Zimbabwe's independence, the Zimbabwe Cricket Union was elected as an associate member of the ICC on 21 July 1981.
+The Zimbabwe Cricket Union became a full member of the ICC and gained test status in 1992 and was renamed Zimbabwe Cricket in 2004.

+Suspension of Test status

 Zimbabwe cricket went through major upheaval during the 2000s.
-During the 2003 Cricket World Cup, senior team members Andy Flower and Henry Olonga staged their "black armband protest" at the "death of democracy" in Zimbabwe, a reference to the country's political situation.
+During the 2003 Cricket World Cup, senior team members Andy Flower and Henry Olonga staged a "black armband protest" at the "death of democracy" in Zimbabwe, a reference to the country's political situation.
 Both players subsequently retired from international cricket.
 In 2004, the majority of the remaining senior players quit the international game following a player protest triggered by the removal of then-captain Heath Streak, resulting in a very young and inexperienced side being fielded in subsequent series against Sri Lanka and Australia.
 Zimbabwe's resounding defeats in those series led to the withdrawal of Test status that, apart from a brief resumption in 2005 with series against South Africa, New Zealand and India, remained in place until early 2011.
-Recent improvements in Zimbabwe's on-field performances, including a notable victory over Australia in the 2007 ICC World Twenty20 group stages and an overhaul of coaching staff has, however, led to the side's Test status being reinstated, with matches now planned against Bangladesh, Pakistan and New Zealand in late 2011.